The operational walkthrough of a semantic SEO build.

 These are the questions that come up specifically about the operational mechanics of an engagement — not what we do or what semantic SEO means, but how the work actually runs once a contract is signed.

-Your team's required time during Week 01 is roughly 2–3 hours total — the discovery session plus access provisioning.
-After Week 01, time commitment drops significantly.
+Your team's required time during phase 01 is roughly 2–3 hours total — the discovery session plus access provisioning.
+After phase 01, time commitment drops significantly.

-During the audit and architecture stages (Weeks 1–10), expect 3–5 hours per week of stakeholder time — primarily for review sessions, SME input, and approval decisions.
+During the audit and architecture stages (phases 1–10), expect 3–5 hours per phase of stakeholder time — primarily for review sessions, SME input, and approval decisions.
 Once production is running, weekly time drops to 1–2 hours for the production sync, with monthly review sessions adding another hour.

 The engagement is engineered to be light on internal time.
 We handle execution; your team handles approval, SME input, and strategic decisions.